-Staff are again able to access the physical collections, housed in Firestone Library and in the Mudd Manuscript Library, and look forward to providing access through several service points depending on your needs (Note: The Mudd Library building is currently closed for renovation.
+Staff are again able to access the physical collections, housed in Firestone Library and look forward to providing access through several service points depending on your needs (Note: The Mudd Library building is currently closed for renovation.
 While we move the collections back into the building, access will be extremely limited.
 We encourage you to explore the digital options listed below at this time.)

 You can start your own search as you always have through our various online discovery tools:

 Use the Finding Aids Database to locate more information about archival material.

 Use the Online Catalog to locate books and manuscripts.

 Many of our digitized materials can be found in these resources.

 Should you continue to have questions, the best next step is to reach out to us through our Ask Us! form.
 Our experienced staff will follow up to help guide you to the best service option for your request.
 We appreciate your patience and understanding as we evolve our services during this time.

 If you are interested in a Virtual Reference conversation, which includes the option of video chat, allowing staff to show collections materials in real-time or guide you through our online resources, reach out to us via the Ask Us! form for more information.